jina-ai/finetuner/docs/walkthrough/run-job.md

 However, if it is not possible, e.g., because `batch_size` is not dividable by `num_items_per_class` or the training dataset does not contain enough classes, Finetuner tries to choose a similar value for `num_items_per_class` which is working.
+A larger `batch_size` results in faster training, though too large a `batch_ size` can result in out of memory errors.
+Typically, a `batch_size` of 64 or 128 are good options when you are unsure of how high you can set this value, however you can also choose to not set the `batch_size` at all, in which case the highest possible value will be calculated for you automatically.